Nassau County Child Custody Attorney

 While the parents can agree to joint legal custody and joint decision-making, a New York court may be less likely to impose this in a litigated matter upon parents who cannot work together or communicate.

 However, parents and courts recognize that each parent has the right to participate in the process.
-Even if one parent has decision-making authority, that parent will usually be required to consult with the other parent in a meaningful manner before making the decision.
+Even if one parent has decision-making authority, that parent will usually be required to consult with the other parent in a meaningful manner before making decisions.

-“Zones” or “spheres” of influence are a way of dividing the decision-making authority.
-In cases where the parties are not completely at odds with each other but often disagree, they can stipulate, or courts can order, that each party have an area of decision-making.
-This allows each parent to remain fully involved with the child(ren), and each can use their knowledge and experience to benefit each child.
-For example, one parent may have final decision-making as to medical issues, and the other as to educational issues.
+“Zones” or “spheres” of influence are a way of dividing decision-making authority.
+In cases where the parties are not completely at odds with each other but often disagree, they can stipulate, or courts can order, that each party has an area of decision-making.
+This allows each parent to remain fully involved with the child(ren) and use their knowledge and experience to benefit each child.
+For example, one parent may have final decision-making as to medical issues and the other as to educational issues.

 Our New York family lawyers understand the importance of limiting the stress of the process on your children, which means working toward amicable custody orders that reduce conflict and confusion.